KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

 directory.

-See the section TEI manuscript description below for a detailed description of the TEI contents.
+See the section TEI manuscript description below for a detailed description of file.

 ## XMP

-Each image file has key Dublin Core metadata stored in its header.
-This information is also included in a `.xmp` sidecar file for each
+Each image file has key metadata stored in its header.
+This information is also included in a `.xmp` sidecar file for each image:
-image:

     0311_0000.tif
     0311_0000.tif.xmp